 Introducing candlelight in close proximity to metallic elements is a wonderful way to bounce light around and create a magical cosy atmosphere, perfect for when the nights start to draw in and we’re all craving a little bit of hygge again!
 Whether you’re a fan of tealights or taper candles, there’s a large selection of (usually multi-purpose) candlesticks and holders in the Architect collection – I like to light my candles in the early evening, when the first G&T of the night is brought out!
 Speaking of gin, another little gem in the collection is the stainless steel coaster set, housed in their own little tabletop holder, to bring a little bit of contemporary rough-luxe to cocktail hour.

-Autumn and winter are when textiles and soft furnishing really come into their own in my opinion, and the Architect collection has a wonderful array of designs to choose from.
-The Dash and Fade boudoir cushions are probably my favourite of the decorative designs, weaving subtle copper dashes (that mimic the rough edges of the dotted lines rug) across a tactile canvas surface, edged with metallic piping.
+Fall and winter are when textiles and soft furnishing really come into their own in my opinion, and the Architect collection has a wonderful array of designs to choose from.
+The Dash and Fade boudoir pillow are probably my favorite of the decorative designs, weaving subtle copper dashes (that mimic the rough edges of the dotted lines rug) across a tactile canvas surface, edged with metallic piping.
 It’s possibly the most decorative textile design in the collection but works as a perfect foil to the more structured masculinity of some of the other pieces.
-I’ve paired mine with the understatedly opulent white velvet cushions and the soft slubby citrine handspun blanket, both of which add gloriously tactile elements to my sofa which are hugely appreciated during the winter months.
+I’ve paired mine with the understatedly opulent white velvet pillows and the soft slubby citrine handspun blanket, both of which add gloriously tactile elements to my sofa which are hugely appreciated during the winter months.

 Add Personal Touches

-Which are your favourite pieces from the Architect collection, and how will you style them in your home?
+Which are your favorite pieces from the Architect collection, and how will you style them in your home?

 Kate's Top Architect Picks